 - Secondary (Grades 8-12) requires at least 24 credit hours in a teachable subject area.

-TRP participants have the option to complete an additional 6 graduate classes for a Masters degree in Education (MEd.) if desired.
+TRP students may finish their Masters in Education degree by completing an additional 18 hours of required graduate courses.
 A student wishing to complete a Masters degree must pass a written comprehensive exam.
-MORE

 - Elementary Education